+Directions: Compare and contrast treaty and facultative reinsurance.

-1. Which one of the following is NOT one of the classifications of insurance company ownership? ☐ Stock company ☐ Mutual company Regional company City-wide company 2.
+1. Which one of the following is NOT one of the classifications of insurance company ownership?

+Mutual company

+- City-wide company - 2.
 Used by the agency for difficult-to-place risks and not authorized or licensed to do business in the state of jurisdiction is known as what type of insurance company?

-Admitted insurance company ☐ Non-admitted insurance company 3.
-Typically, government programs and pools handle risks that admitted companies won't write.
+Admitted insurance company

+3. Typically, government programs and pools handle risks that admitted companies won't write.
 Choose the scenario that best fits what a government program or pool would handle.

-An earthquake struck and destroyed Sarah's business. ☐ While driving to work, a distracted driver crashed into Jim's car. ☐ The stove was left on and caused a fire in Gerald's kitchen.
+While driving to work, a distracted driver crashed into Jim's car.

 A painter tripped on the uneven floorboards in Lynn's home, resulting in a broken elbow and dislocated shoulder.

-4. When the insurance company agrees to transfer (cede) certain classes of business to the reinsurance company, this is an example of what type of type of reinsurance? ☐ Facultative reinsurance ☐ Treaty reinsurance
+4. When the insurance company agrees to transfer (cede) certain classes of business to the reinsurance company, this is an example of what type of type of reinsurance?

-1 In the 1920's silent film comedian Ren Turnin nurchased a G \$25 000 insu rance policy
+Facultative reinsurance

+Treaty reinsurance